 The faucets are sold primarily by decorative plumbing showrooms and through interior decorators.
 There are a few on-line sources, but don't expect these faucets to appear any time soon on Amazon or Wayfair.

-Kallista is a design company, or what we call a It designs and engineers faucets, but does not manufacture them.
-It contracts out the actual manufacturing of most Kallista faucetss to Kohler's Kitchen & Bath Group, but a few faucets are still manufactured by a French faucet company located in Picardy.
+Kallista is a design company.
+It designs and engineers faucets, but does not manufacture them.
+Manufacturing is done by Kohler's Kitchen & Bath Group, but a few faucets are still manufactured by a French faucet company located in Picardy.
 Until a few years ago THG made most if not all of Kallista's faucets, but according to Adam Horwitz, Kallista's president, most of that manufacturing has been moved back to the U.S.1

 The same is true of Kallista's ceramic products.
 A few years ago many, if not all, of Kallista's toilets, bathtubs and sinks were made by a Turkish manufacturer, Ekom Eczacibasi Dis Ticaret A.S., an ceramics manufacturer that sells its own VitrA brand of enamelwares in the U.S. This relationship has now ended.
 Today, according to Adam Horwitz, all Kallista vitreous china products are manufactured by Kohler in Wisconsin.

 Some of Kallista's collections are designed by its creative in-house design group.
 But, it also looks outside the company for inspired design.
 It began pairing with well-known, mostly American, designers and architects around the turn of this century to produce some unique collections, including